ZackWilde27/FlatOut2-HLSLToSHA/README.md

 //...
 ```

-The compiler will try to pack constants to save space
+The compiler will pack constants with fewer than 4 components together to be as efficient as possible

 For example:
 ```hlsl
 float2 const1 = float2(0.1f, 0.2f);